bakkeby/dwm-flexipatch/README.md

 2019-10-11 - Added the patch to ignore Xft errors when drawing text in the status bar

-2019-10-10 - Added mdpcontrol, scratchpad and spawn_cwd cpatches
+2019-10-10 - Added mpdcontrol, scratchpad and spawn_cwd cpatches

 2019-10-08 - Added columns layout and fakefullscreen patch